andrewctam/orcanet/README.md

 ## Team Sea Chicken 🐔

-An implementation of the OrcaNet martket server, built using Go and [gRPC](https://grpc.io/docs/languages/go/quickstart).
+An implementation of the OrcaNet market server, built using Go and [gRPC](https://grpc.io/docs/languages/go/quickstart).